 Getting Around Bali

 Navigating Bali is part of the adventure, and understanding your transport options is key to unlocking more things to do in Bali.
-Most travellers rely on private drivers or hired cars with drivers rather than public transport, especially when moving between areas like Ubud, Canggu, or the east coast.
-Having a car and driver gives you flexibility to stop at waterfalls, rice terraces, and temples along the way.
+We love to hire a private driver (we use the same one every year) rather than public transport, especially when moving between areas like Ubud, Canggu, or the east coast.
+Having a car and driver gives us the flexibility to stop at waterfalls, rice terraces, and temples along the way, plus we are also able to organise car seats for the kids thi way.

 Best Time to Visit